-- 1. The Commission staff will supply the auditor with samples by hospital of medical records abstracts from the Commission's database.
-The sample listing will include the following information for each patient: - Patient Medical Record Number
+- 1. The Commission staff will supply the auditor with a sample of HSCRC outpatient hospital case mix data.
+The sample listing will include the following information for each patient: - Patient Medical Record Number - Third Party Payer (i.e., Medicare Fee for Service, Medicare Managed Care, Medicaid, Blue Cross and Other) - Zip Code - Operating Room and Same Day Surgery Charges - Clinic and Emergency Department Charges - Medical Surgical Supplies Charges - Drugs Charges - Other Charges - 2.
+For each patient, the auditor will verify the case mix data back to the hospital's billing records for items: - That the major third-party payor classification agrees with the hospital's billing records.
+If errors in payor classification exceed 5 percent of cases, list the number of errors by payor category.
+Please note, report self-pay variances with the Medicaid category.
+Show percentage of all errors and a percentage less errors involving Medicaid admissions. - That the zip code on the Commission's case mix records agrees with the Hospital's billing records.
+List all zip code errors showing incorrect zip code and correct zip code. - That the total patient charges, for regulated services, agree with the hospital's billing records. - That the total Operating Room and Same Day Surgery charges agree with the hospital's billing records. - That the total Clinic and Emergency Department Charges agree with the hospital's billing records. - That the total Medical Surgical Supplies charges agree with the hospital's billing records.

-- Third Party Payer (i.e., Medicare Fee for Service, Medicare Managed Care, Medicaid, Blue Cross and Other) - Zip Code - Operating Room and Same Day Surgery Charges - Clinic and Emergency Department Charges - Medical Surgical Supplies Charges - Drugs Charges - Other Charges - 2.
-For each patient, the auditor will verify back to the hospital's billing records for items: - That the major third-party payor classification on the Commission's listing agrees with the hospital's billing records.
-If errors in payor classification exceed 5% of cases, list the number of errors by category, i.e., self-pay should be Medicaid, etc. - That the zip code on the Commission's listing agrees with the Hospital's billing records.
-List all zip code errors showing incorrect zip code and correct zip code. - That the total patient charges, for regulated services, agree with the hospital's billing records. - That the total Operating Room and Same Day Surgery charges agree with the hospital's billing records. - That the total Clinic and Emergency Department Charges agree with the hospital's billing records. - That the total Medical Surgical Supplies charges agree with the hospital's billing records. - That the total Drugs charges agree with the hospital's billing records. - Identify and report the charges in the "Other Charges" category.
+- That the total Drugs charges agree with the hospital's billing records. - Identify and report the charges in the "Other Charges" category.

-(Differences in dollar amounts in bullets 3 through 8 above, which are less than 1% should not be counted as errors.)
+(Differences in dollar amounts in bullets 3 through 8 above, which are less than 1 percent should not be counted as errors.)

-3. In its report the auditor will describe the results of this work and the data compiled will be summarized in the following manner:
+3. In its report the auditor will describe the results of this work, and the data compiled will be summarized in the following manner: